PropertyRentalManager.jar from here.cd [PATH_TO_JAR_DIRECTORY]

 When a client rents a property, the client and property form a pair.

-one place of residence at any time.The partial sequence diagram for the pair command, when called from Duke.java
+one place of residence at any time.The partial sequence diagram for the pair command, when called from Duke.java, is shown below:

 NOTE: Self-invocations have been omitted to emphasise inter-object method calls.